henriquechaves/mapping-json-review/README.md

-# LocalJSONKLS
+# mapping-json-review

-LocalJSONKLS is a CASE consuming data from large local jsons.
+mapping-json-review is a CASE consuming data from large local jsons.

 ## Technologies